biorack/envnet/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed according to the academic/nonprofit license in this repository.

 ## Contact